-The employers have created a Detailed Standard (Occupational Brief) for the Standard which describes the learning outcomes for each area of knowledge, skill and behaviour within the Standard.
+The Employers have created a Detailed Standard (Occupational Brief) for the Standard which describes the learning outcomes for each area of knowledge, skill and behaviour within the Standard.
 This is attached in Appendix 1.
 We will develop detailed assessment criteria for each of the learning outcomes and these will be found in the Assessment Tools that will be developed after approval of the Assessment Plan.
 These will be held by the Assessment Organisation.

 The end point assessment will be synoptic and therefore cover the knowledge elements of the Standard, however it will focus primarily on the skills and behaviours in the Standard.
-Some knowledge will be evidenced implicitly through the skills demonstrated by the apprentice e.g. using systems and processes to do the role requires the knowledge, or it can be covered explicitly in the Professional Discussion e.g. understanding where their organisation sits in the market and its impact on / role in the local economy.
+Some knowledge will be evidenced implicitly through the skills demonstrated by the apprentice e.g. using systems and processes to do the role requires the knowledge.